lanhao34/LoHan/README.md

 # Ratel

-This artifact provides a guid to replicate the primary experiments in this paper.
+This artifact provides a guide to replicate the primary experiments in this paper.
 You can follow this repository to reproduce the experimental results about Ratel's maximum trainable model sizes, batch sizes and throughput in our paper.
 The documentation and auto-run script mainly focus on reproducing results in Subsection V-B and you can adjust the code to reproduce results in other sections.

 ## Environment Setup